stfc/cloud-docs/source/Octavia/IntroducingOctavia.rst

 Health Monitor
 ~~~~~~~~~~~~~~~

-It is possible to set up a listener without a health monitor but if a back-end pool member goes down, however OpenStack recommends to always configure production load balancers with a health monitor.
+It is possible to set up a listener without a health monitor, however OpenStack recommends to always configure production load balancers with a health monitor.
 Health monitors in are attached to load balancer pools and monitors the health of each pool member.
 Should a pool member fail a health check, the health monitor should remove that member temporarily from the pool.
 If that pool member begins to respond to health checks, the health monitor returns the member to the pool.

 **Health Monitor Options**